lhalstro/dotfiles/README.md

             - `cd ~/.themes/fonts`
             - `./install.sh`
             - If you still have "?" instead of symbols in your terminal, choose a different font that ends in "for Powerline" (e.g. Deja Vu)
+            - This method works for VNC, too.
+                - In `~/.Xresources` on machine where you run `vncserver`, add:
+                - `*.vt100.faceName: xft:DejaVu Sans Mono for Powerline:pixelsize=12`
         - Terminal Colors
             - Option 1
                 - In `Terminal.app > Preferences > Profiles`, under `ANSI Colors`,